jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 unique expression that only we could make---but that doesn't mean coming up with an entirely original composition (if there even is such a thing).

-We can play parts of tunes created by others, flowing from one bit to the next on a whim, floating on a stream of consciousness, adding our own embellishments as we are moved to do so.
+We can play parts of existing tunes, flowing from one bit to the next on a whim, floating on a stream of consciousness, adding our own embellishments as we are moved to do so.